makrai/notes/zhang20-fewsample-finetune.md

   * BertAdam omits the debiasing (lines 9–10), and directly uses the biased estimates in the parameters update
-* Figure 1 shows the ratio `m̂/√v̂` t between the update using the biased and the unbiased estimation t as a function of training iterations
+* Figure 1 shows the ratio `m̂/√v̂` t between the update using the biased and the unbiased estimation as a function of training iterations
   * bias is relatively high early during learning, indicating overestimation
   * converges to one, suggesting that when training for sufficient iterations, the estimation bias will have negligible effect
   * => the bias ratio term is most important early during learning to counteract the overestimation  of `m_t` and `v_t` during early iterations
   * In pract, Adam adaptively re-scales the learn rate by `1−β_2^t / √1−β_1^t`
-  * correction is crucial for BERT fine-tuning on small datasets with fewer than 10k training samples because they are typically fine-tuned with less than 1k iterations (Devlin+ 2019)
+  * correction is crucial for BERT fine-tuning on small datasets (ie with fewer than 10k training samples) because they are typically fine-tuned with less than 1k iterations (Devlin+ 2019)
     * The figure shows the number of training iterations for RTE, MRPC, STS-B, CoLA, and MNLI